Amortized Latent Steering: Low-Cost Alternative to Test-Time Optimization

-\textsc{ALS} relies on a single global steering vector, which may not capture the full complexity of reasoning trajectories across diverse problem types.
+\paragraph{Limitations.} \textsc{ALS} relies on a single global steering vector, which may not capture the full complexity of reasoning trajectories across diverse problem types.
 Effectiveness appears architecture-dependent, with different optimal $\alpha$ values across model families, suggesting limited generalizability.
-Our evaluation focuses on mathematical reasoning with two prompt formats, leaving broader domain applicability uncertain.
+Following LatentSeek, our evaluation focuses on mathematical reasoning with two prompt formats, leaving broader domain applicability uncertain.
 The offline computation requires ground-truth labels for steering vector construction, which may not be available for all tasks.

-Finally, optimal threshold $\tau$ and steering strength $\alpha$ require some task-specific tuning, limiting plug-and-play applicability.
+\paragraph{Future Work.} Future directions include extending \textsc{ALS} beyond a single global vector to multivector or task-adaptive steering, exploring dynamic or layer-wise injection strategies for multiconstraint reasoning, and applying \textsc{ALS} to domains beyond math, such as coding or scientific QA.
+We also see potential in using \textsc{ALS} as a diagnostic tool for latent-space geometry to inform future model design.

-\subsection{Broader Impacts}
+\section{Broader Impacts}

 \textsc{ALS} aims to improve computational efficiency of reasoning systems with several potential societal implications.
 Positive impacts include democratizing access to advanced reasoning capabilities through reduced computational costs and lower energy consumption at scale.
 However, more efficient reasoning systems could accelerate both beneficial and harmful AI applications.
 While our work focuses on mathematical reasoning, similar techniques could extend to other domains with dual-use implications.
 The method introduces no new safety concerns beyond those of the underlying language models.